amit99sisodiya/project01/README.md

 # project01
-A platform for all educational institues
+A platform for all educational institutes